About Our School

 Olympia School District Vision

-growth and achievement of the highest standards.
+We envision a supportive environment that promotes trust, growth, and achievement of the highest standards.
 We build our capacity for success through leading-edge programs and operations based on continuous improvement.
-We have 100 percent commitment to quality and excellence in all things.
+We have a 100 percent commitment to quality and excellence in all things.